Kang Ha-neul: 2015–2018: Theater debut, film success, and military musical

 In 2016, Kang starred in the black and white biographical period film Dongju: The Portrait of a Poet, where he played the titular role of poet Yun Dong-ju.
-His role as Yun Dong-ju earned him Best Actor nominations at the 25th Buil Film Awards and 4th Wildflower Film Awards.
+This performance earned him Best Actor nominations at the 25th Buil Film Awards and 4th Wildflower Film Awards.
 He also appeared in the romantic comedy film Like for Likes, playing a young songwriter who suffers a hearing disability.
-The same year, he co-starred in the historical drama Moon Lovers: Scarlet Heart Ryeo, playing the role of 8th Prince Wang Wook, which earned him an Excellence Award at the 2016 SBS Drama Awards.
+The same year, he co-starred in the historical drama Moon Lovers: Scarlet Heart Ryeo, portraying the 8th Prince Wang Wook, a role that secured him an at the 2016 SBS Drama Awards.

-In 2017, Kang starred in the film New Trial, acting as a young man who spent a decade in prison after an abusive investigation for a crime he did not commit.
-He then starred alongside Park Seo-joon in the action comedy film Midnight Runners, playing a nerdy student of the Korean National Police University.
-The film was a success, becoming the 4th highest-grossing South Korean film in 2017.
-In the same year, he also appeared in mystery thriller film Forgotten alongside Kang Mu-yeol.
+In 2017, Kang starred in the film New Trial, depicting a young man wrongfully imprisoned for a decade following an abusive investigation.
+He then co-starred with Park Seo-joon in the action comedy film action comedy film Midnight Runners, playing a nerdy cadet of the Korean National Police University.
+The film was a commercial success, becoming the 4th highest-grossing South Korean film in 2017.
+In the same year, he also appeared in Jang Hang-jun's mystery thriller film Forgotten alongside Kang Mu-yeol.

-During his mandatory military enlistment, in September 2018, Kang co-starred with fellow actor Ji Chang-wook and K-Pop idol Kang Sung-kyu from Infinite in military musical Shinheung Military Academy.
-The musical is regarded as one of the largest productions of the Republic of Korea Army, with cumulative audiences totaling 110,000 viewers.
-Kang's performance as Paldo has earned him a nomination for Best Actor at the 7th Yegreen Musical Awards.
+Kang then went to his mandatory military service, during which he was selected to appear in the military musical Shinheung Military Academy.
+In September 2018, he reunited with actor Ji Chang-wook and collaborated with K-Pop idol Kim Sung-kyu from Infinite in the production.
+As one of the largest initiatives undertaken by the Republic of Korea Army, the musical reached a cumulative audience of 110,000 viewers.
+Kang's portrayal of the character Paldo earned him a nomination for Best Actor at the 7th Yegreen Musical Awards.